alphagov/govuk-import-export-prototype/guidance/import-meds-alt.markdown

 ##Licensed medicines

-You can [search for UK-licensed medicines] using the MHRA database.
+You can [search the MHRA database](http://www.mhra.gov.uk/spc-pil/) to check the medicine is UK-licesned.
 There are different rules for importing [unlicensed medicines](#unlicensed-medicines).

 s1.
 [Check if you need a manufacturer or wholesaler licence](#manufacturer-wholesale-licence), if you don’t have them already.
 Allow 90 working days if you need to apply. s2.
 Follow the rules if the medicine contains a [controlled substance](#controlled-drugs).